Simplifying the Borrowing Journey for SMEs with iwoca

 An Interview with Michaël Elalouf, CFO, iwoca

 iwoca is on a mission to help small business owners spend less time on banking paperwork and more time running their businesses.
 The company sees lending to SMEs as archaic – especially when compared to the many options we have to borrow money easily in our personal lives. iwoca, therefore, replicates the consumer borrowing experience: fast and simple for the borrower, while under the hood a whole raft of data integrations making decision-making faster and more accurate.
-CFO Michaël Elalouf is an ex-Barclays investment banker and ideally positioned to give us a tour of the business.
+CFO Michaël Elalouf is an ex-Barclays investment banker and is ideally positioned to give prepaid card provider Soldo a tour of the business.

 The SME world seems to be following the consumer world.
 Consumers have lots of challenger brands they can choose from.
 Are small businesses making the same sort of decisions as consumers do?